Minority shareholders denounce Brazil's Americanas for 'multi-billion fraud'

 "What draws a lot of attention is the size of the problem.
 It's not easy to hide 20 billion reais," said Eric Barreto, a professor at Sao Paulo's Insper.
 "If the operations were on the balance sheet, it was a matter of presentation.
 But I don't know if they were fully on the sheet."

-Americanas has long been controlled by three Brazilian billionaires who founded 3G Capital.
+Three Brazilian billionaires who founded 3G Capital have long controlled Americanas.
 Its stores are ubiquitous at Brazilian shopping malls, and the company's e-commerce unit is one of the country's top online retailers.

 Analysts and fund managers are also keenly debating the so-called "inconsistencies."